Durenlab/LINGER/docs/scNN.md

 We take sc data of mm10 as an examle.
 The data is from the published paper (FOXA2 drives lineage plasticity and KIT pathway activation in neuroendocrine prostate cancer).
 The input data is the feature matrix from 10x sc-multiome data and Cell annotation/cell type label which includes:
-- Single-cell multiome data including matrix.mtx.gz, features.tsv.gz, and barcodes.tsv.gz.
+- Single-cell multiome data including matrix.mtx, features.tsv/features.txt, and barcodes.tsv/barcodes.txt
 - Cell annotation/cell type label if you need the cell type-specific gene regulatory network (label.txt in our example).
 <div style="text-align: right">
   <img src="barcode_mm10.png" alt="Image" width="300">